mlangs/master-thesis-pprp/README.md

 - uses matplotlib to plot a map using a `.osm` file
 - every node on the map is labelled with the node id (might take a few seconds to load)

+### 06_get_amenity.py
+- downloads amenity data
+- removes unimportant columns and saves it as `pois.csv`
+- uses longitude and latitute to add the nearest road network node to the dataframe if the amenity is not a point (linestring, polygon, multipolygon), the average coordinates are taken
+- saves the dataframe as `pois_with nearest node.csv`

+#### pois.csv
+- the amenity dataframe (most of the columns are removed)

+#### pois_with nearest node.csv
+- the `pois.csv` dataframe with the added `nearest_network_node` column

+### 07_select_pois.py
+- reads `pois_with nearest node.csv`
+- prints a dictionary of all amenities
+- prints all police stations and a list of their nearest network nodes
+- takes a list of relevant tags
+- removes entries where the nearest node is a removed node
+- returns a sample of unique nodes with relevant tags

 ## simulation/
 ### config.py
 - the config file
+- sets a `SEED_LIST`, the `NUMBER_OF_SIMULATIONS`, the number of simultaneous processes `MAX_WORKERS`

 ### main.py
 - the main file